 TEST: Candida spp.
-Reference Testing Synonym: Candida identification, Candida speciation, Candida reference culture/ID, ARLN Candida speciation, ARLN Candida testing Laboratory/Phone: Microbiology/ARLN 443-681-4569 Turnaround Time: 14 business days Specimen Required: Isolate subcultures on sabouraud dextrose agar slant with a leak-proof screw top lid.
-Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
+Reference Testing Synonym: Candida identification, Candida speciation, Candida reference culture/ID, ARLN Candida Symonym. speciation, ARLN Candida testing Laboratory/Phone: Microbiology/ARLN 443-681-4569 Turnaround Time: 14 business days , Specimen Required: Specimen Identification: Isolate subcultures on sabouraud dextrose agar slant with a leak-proof screw top lid.
+Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen identification. specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Specimen Volume (Optimum): N/A N/A Specimen Volume (Minimum): Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate "ARLN Candida identification" on the form.
-Indicate specimen type using the "Specimen Code" on form Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Store and ship at the ambient temperature Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Indicate specimen type using the "Specimen Code" on form Dealersian and Chinains.
+Specimens must be packaged in a triple packaging system to ensure that under normal Packaging and Shipping: conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Transport Conditions: Refer to current Federal regulations for specific shipping requirements.
+Store and ship at the ambient temperature ' ' Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 72 hours) Grossly contaminated specimens Availability: Monday through Friday Results and Interpretation: Identification of submitted isolate and antifungal susceptibility testing (AFST) if applicable Reference Range: CLSI Guidelines and epidemiological cutoff values Additional Information: Purpose of Test: N/A Identification and if appropriate, antifungal susceptibilities of potentially pathogenic organisms Method: MALDI-TOF for ID, microbroth dilution for AFST Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Non sterile of leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Wild indicated for in and specimen Broken specimen, sample container The Wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen megiale of no patient information on the specimen Expired transport media Specimen received after prolonged delay (usually more than 72 hours) A a. i a. la i i i i i Grossly contaminated specimens Availability: Monday through Friday Results and Interpretation: Identification of submitted isolate and antifungal susceptibility testing (AFST) if applicable Reference Range: CLSI Guidelines and epidemiological cutoff values Additional Information: N/A Purpose of Test: Identification and if appropriate, antifungal susceptibilities of potentially pathogenic organisms Method: MALDI-TOF for ID, microbroth dilution for AFST Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 3 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A